DonovanLoSg/forexbacktesting/README.md

 1. Learnability

     The application is design to be easily learnt without much effort.
-    In rare event the user does not know where to start, he can alway go to About page and How Tos page to laern more.
+    In rare event the user does not know where to start, he can always go to About page and How Tos page to learn more.

 1. Error prevention, detection and recovery